tremor-rs/tremor-www/docs/Artefacts/preprocessors.md

 ### textual-length-prefix

-Extracts the message based on prefixed message length given in ascii digits which is followed by a whitespace as used in [RFC 5425](https://tools.ietf.org/html/rfc5425#section-4.3) for TLS/TCP transport for syslog.
+Extracts the message based on prefixed message length given in ascii digits which is followed by a space as used in [RFC 5425](https://tools.ietf.org/html/rfc5425#section-4.3) for TLS/TCP transport for syslog.